worldline/angular-training/docs/src/en/routing.md

 The routing of an SPA is therefore managed on the client side, and the Angular team provides a library for this purpose: `@angular/router`.
 This router allows you to associate routes (URLs) with Angular components.

 For this chapter, we will use the *Personal Library* app as a running example.
-Besides the `AppComponent` which contains a `NavbarComponent`, the app has 5 "pages":
+Besides the `App` component which contains a `NavbarComponent`, the app has 5 "pages":
 - Home
 - Book list
 - Book detail